chromaui/learnstorybook.com/content/intro-to-storybook/react/zh-CN/data.md

   };
 }

-// reducer描述了 Store 中每个 action 如何改变内容

-export const reducer = (state, action) => {
+// The reducer describes how the contents of the store change for each action export const reducer = (state, action) => {
   switch (action.type) {
     case actions.ARCHIVE_TASK: